sebhildebrandt/systeminformation/README.md

   examples [systeminformation.io][systeminformation-url]
 - lot of minor improvements

-Breaking Changes in version 5: you will see several breaking changes for the sake of a more consistent API interface and to be future proof.
+Breaking Changes in version 5 (compared to version 4.x): you will see several breaking changes for the sake of a more consistent API interface and to be future proof.
 Read the [detailed version 5 changes][changes5-url].

 I did a lot of testing on different platforms and machines but of course there might be some issues that I am not aware of.
 I would be happy if you inform me